binaryphile/docker-pgsql/README.md

   - Needs to be a version available at ftp://ftp.postgresql.org/pub/source/ (ignore the "v" in front of the version)
-- **USERNAME** - the name of the superuser account you'd like to create in the PostgreSQL database
+- **SU_NAME** - the name of the superuser account you'd like to create in the PostgreSQL database, don't choose "postgres"
-- **PASSWORD** - the password for the superuser account
+- **SU_PASSWORD** - the password for the superuser account
-- **NAME** - your id on the Docker index
+- **IX_NAME** - your id on the Docker index
   - if you don't have one, go set one up at http://index.docker.io/

 Here's an example of how to set these variables in bash:

     $ export PGVERSION=9.3.1
-    $ export USERNAME=postgres
+    $ export USERNAME=Me
-    $ export PASSWORD=P0STGr3s
+    $ export PASSWORD=M3
-    $ export NAME=mynameontheindex
+    $ export IX_NAME=mynameontheindex

 The `create-image.sh` script has defaults for a number of other variables, such as the repo name that will be created ("pgsql" by default) and the Ubuntu distribution the image will be based on ("ubuntu:precise" by default).
 Edit them as you see fit.
+You can also override any of them just by setting that variable in your shell before running the script.

 Also, take a second to change `sources.list` to use your favorite local Ubuntu mirror rather than ubuntu.wikimedia.org.
 Leave the second line